alemax-xyz/memcachedb/README.md

 It conforms to memcache protocol, so any memcached client can have connectivity with it.
 MemcacheDB uses Berkeley DB as a storing backend, so lots of features including transaction and replication are supported.

-This image is based on official memcached package for Ubuntu Xenial and is built on top of [clover/base](https://hub.docker.com/r/clover/base/).
+This image is based on official memcached package for Ubuntu Bionic and is built on top of [clover/base](https://hub.docker.com/r/clover/base/).